 In personal injury law, every claim starts with negligence.
 Negligence is the failure to exercise a level of care that a reasonably prudent person would have exercised in similar circumstances, resulting in harm or injury to another party.

-In a bus passenger injury claim, negligence plays a crucial role – it often forms the foundation for establishing liability.
+Determining negligence is critical in a bus passenger injury claim – it often forms the foundation for establishing liability.
 It is up to the claimant (the victim who is initiating the claim) to provide the burden of proof.
-That means, the claimant must demonstrate that the injury arose due to someone’s negligence.
+That means the claimant must demonstrate that the injury arose due to someone’s negligence.

 Various parties can be held liable depending on the specifics of the incident:

-Determining negligence and attributing liability requires a thorough investigation of the accident’s circumstances.
-Partnering with a personal injury law firm that has extensive financial resources to conduct an investigation will greatly increase your chances at maximum compensation.
+Determining negligence and attributing liability requires thoroughly investigating the accident’s circumstances.
+Partnering with a personal injury law firm with extensive financial resources to conduct an investigation will significantly increase your chances of maximum compensation.

 There are several steps you can take immediately after sustaining injuries in a DC bus accident that will ensure your safety and help your accident claim:

-If you’ve experienced a bus accident on public transportation in Washington D.C., particularly on a vehicle operated by the Washington Metropolitan Area Transit Authority (WMATA), there’s a specific procedure you’ll need to follow in order to seek compensation.
+Suppose you’ve experienced a bus accident on public transportation in Washington, DC, particularly on a vehicle operated by the Washington Metropolitan Area Transit Authority (WMATA).
+In that case, there’s a specific procedure you’ll need to follow to seek compensation.

 Central to this process is the “Notice of Claim” requirement.
 This step obligates victims to notify WMATA of their intent to file a claim before actually doing so.
 Time is of the essence in these matters.
-The victim has a strict window of just six months from the date of the accident to submit this Notice.
+The victim has a strict window of six months from the accident date to submit this Notice.
 Missing this deadline can severely jeopardize your rights to compensation.